Oligodon annamensis

-Oligodon annamensis, commonly known as the Annam kukri snake, is a species of colubrid snake originally known from two specimens from Vietnam, where it was thought to be endemic.
+Oligodon annamensis, commonly known as the Annam kukri snake or Leviton's kukri snake, is a species of colubrid snake originally known from two specimens from Vietnam, where it was thought to be endemic.
 It has also since been found in Cambodia and Thailand.

 Etymology

 The species name annamensis is derived from "Annam," the name given to the French protectorate in central Vietnam, prior to that country's independence, where the holotype was collected.

 Phylogeny

 Oligodon annamensis is a member of the genus Oligodon, a genus common throughout central and tropical Asia.
 The genus belongs to the snake family Colubridae, the largest snake family, with member species being found on every continent except Antarctica.

 Description

 The head of the snake is short and rounded, with the snout being slightly longer than it was broad.
 The eyes are moderately large, with round pupils.
 A holotype for the species was 24.9 cm in total length, with a 2.9 cm tail.
 The back and head of the snake are light brown, with white blotches that are edged in black.
 The underside is white.